Alcohol

 Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System (NASS).

-The highest number and rate of ambulance attendances continues to be alcohol intoxication-related (Tables 12 & S2.10).
-Monthly data are presented in 2021 for people aged 15 years and over for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory.
+The highest number and rate of ambulance attendances continues to be alcohol intoxication-related (Supplementary data Table 12 and & S2.10).
+Monthly data are presented from 2021 for people aged 15 years and over for New South Wales, Victoria, Queensland, Tasmania, and the Australian Capital Territory.
+Monthly data for Northern Territory are presented from 2022.

 Hospitalisations